-Engelsknochen ( Angelbones ) was my first proper ‘variable system sculpture kit’ as I tried to call it, comprising cast and painted forms arranged on a green playing-field.
+Engelsknochen ( Angelbones ) was my first proper ‘variable system sculpture kit’ (as I persistently tried to call it, however clumsy) comprising cast and painted forms arranged on a green playing-field.
 I also liked to tell people that my initial inspiration came from imagining what the bones of angels would look like if they had them .. and it was, but it was more about the ‘bones’ of my favourite shapes.

 Gallery visitors were encouraged to take the forms out of the sacks and these were returned at the close of each exhibition day.
 The tactile experience was an important accompaniment to the visual, and I felt that if visitors had the opportunity to take forms in the hand their experience of the work would be closer to my own.
 Most forms were designed with the dimensions of the hand in mind.